a-bison/scrolls-py/scrolls/interpreter/pdoc/interpreter.md

 Of course, the main usage of Scrolls is not as a standalone language, but as an engine embedded in a parent application.
 Eventually, you'll most likely need to implement extensions to the language.

-The primary method of extending Scrolls is through call handlers (`CallHandler`).
+The primary method of extending Scrolls is through call handlers (`scrolls.interpreter.callhandler.CallHandler`).

 ### Call Types